FOR ALL AGES

 Amy: Nothing much, but I really appreciate you asking.

-17. Amy: I just came back from the hospital, where my doctor me that I have snoo on my face.
+17. Amy: I just came back from the hospital, where my doctor told me that I have snoo on my face.

 Dan: What's snoo?